Bolts

 Customization

-For your unique task, bolt manufacturers can create any number of custom fastener designs.
-They can vary them in many ways, including: material, head type, head mark, screw grade, and characteristics like tensile strength.
-They can also fabricate them with fine or coarse threads; coarse thread bolts are most common for general applications.
-For added durability, manufacturers can coat bolts with corrosion resistant layers.
+Bolt manufacturers can create custom fasteners tailored to specific needs.
+Customization options include variations in material, head type, head marking, screw grade, and tensile strength.
+They can also produce bolts with either fine or coarse threads, with coarse threads being the most common for general applications.
+For added durability, bolts can be coated with corrosion-resistant layers to extend their lifespan.

 Parts of a Bolt